Android routing guide

 - Activate the route when needed.

-- Disable the site rule when it should stop following that route.
+- Disable the site rule when it should stop using that route.

 Privacy notes for website routing